 The first thing to notice about NordVPN is that when you open it up, instead of a list of servers you are presented with a map, the countries of which you can click on to connect to servers there.
 This is extremely easy and user-friendly to operate.
 NordVPN can be used with virtually no understanding of what a VPN is because it makes a graphical representation of moving around to different countries.

-It is possible of course to change the view using a button the upper right-hand corner of the screen, to give you a more conventional list of servers with more information.
+Of course, it is possible to change the view using a button the upper right-hand corner of the screen, to give you a more conventional list of servers with more information.
 Servers can be sorted by name, load and distance, and NordVPN will show you exactly which servers are better for which purposes.
 There are servers designed to be used with TOR, for P2P file-sharing, some for the fast streaming of video and others for extra privacy.
 This is something that is not common with other VPN providers.

-In this review we used the Mac client for NordVPN because this is a Mac website — however like most providers NordVPN also offers a client for Windows, iOS and Android.
-Although I must say that the Windows client’s interface does not look as good as the Mac one — you just have a regular list of servers rather than the pretty map.
+In this review, we used the Mac client for NordVPN because this is a Mac website, however like most providers NordVPN also offers a client for Windows, iOS and Android which are largely identical in form and function.

-NordVPN has a 30 day money back guarantee, so don't be shy about going for the 1 year plan to maximise savings!
+NordVPN has a 30-day money-back guarantee, so don't be shy about going for the two-year plan to maximize savings!
 If you don't end up liking NordVPN for whatever reason they are reasonable when it comes to giving out refunds.